Loris-Moreau/ObradexEngine/docs/RoadmapAndIssues.md

 ---

 **[FIX] Door shrinks instead of pivoting** `SpawnDoor`'s `onInteract` set `tr->scale.z = 0.05f` when open, making the door panel nearly invisible instead of rotating like a real door.

 *Fix:* `DoorState` now stores the closed centre position and the pre-computed open centre position (hinge + rotated offset).
 On interact: if opening, `tr->rotation` is set to `glm::angleAxis(90°, {0,1,0})` and `tr->position` moves to the open centre; if closing, both are restored to their original values.
 The hinge is placed at the Z-negative end of the panel; a 90° CCW rotation around Y maps the panel's local +Z axis to global +X, so the door swings outward correctly.

 ---

+**[FIX] Container 3×3 grid silently drops items beyond index 8** `SpawnContainer` accepted an unbounded `std::vector<Item>`, but `DrawContainerPopup` only renders a 3×3 grid (9 slots).
+Items at index ≥ 9 were stored in the component but never displayed or grabbable.

+*Fix:* `SpawnContainer` now calls `items.resize(9)` (no-op if ≤ 9 items) before moving into the `ContainerComponent`.
+The cap is enforced at spawn time so the data is always consistent with what the UI renders.

+---